langenhagen/wealth/README.md

 ## Setup
+Wealth distinguishes between the actual `Wealth` project/repository and `workspaces` that you can set up in order to avoid accidentally uploading private data to the internet.

 To setup a `Wealth` workspace, go to the root directory of the project and run:
 ```bash
 scripts/create-workspace.sh [--dev] [<path/to/new/workspace>]